ivmfnal/metadata/docs/query_language.rst

 .. code-block:: sql

-        filter sample(0.5)( from s:A )
+        filter sample(0.5)( dataset s:A )

-Here, *filter* the the keyword, *sample* is the name of the Python function to be used to filter the results of the argument query (simple "from s:A" query in this case).
+Here, *filter* the the keyword, *sample* is the name of the Python function to be used to filter the results of the argument query (simple "dataset s:A" query in this case).
 As you can see, you can pass some parameters to the function (the number 0.5).

 A filter can accept multiple parameters and/or queries: